-The Mermaid, my first performance artwork after a three-year art-hiatus, debuted in 2018 at Art, Not Apart, a festival in Canberra, Australia, with later remounts at Ainslie + Gorman Arts Centre for I-Day 2018, and Sydney Festival 2020.
+The Mermaid, my first performance artwork after a three-year art hiatus, debuted in 2018 at Art, Not Apart, a festival in Canberra, Australia, with later remounts at Ainslie + Gorman Arts Centres, for I-Day 2018, and Sydney Festival 2020.
 This work was my “coming out” as disabled; for years, I had been hiding my illnesses from my colleagues and friends with a subterfuge of vague excuses and radio silence, but with this work I claimed my new identity in a public act.
-I put my body at risk to speak out and be seen—a radical action against the shame borne of internalized ableism and the cultural invisibility that facilitates us hurting each other and our planet.
+I put my body at risk to speak out and be seen—a radical action against the shame born of internalized ableism and the cultural invisibility that facilitates us hurting each other and our planet.

 The character of the mermaid is a symbol of the social model: in the water the mermaid moves freely, but on land she presents as disabled; it is the environment, not her body, that creates the barrier.
 The Mermaid asks us to consider what our shared resources are and how our pollution of those resources disables the people, creatures, and systems around us.